Seamless, Correct, and Generic Programming over Serialised Data: Our Universe of Descriptions

 \subsection{Constructors}

 We represent a constructor as a record packing together a name for the constructor, the description of its arguments (which is, by virtue of being used at the toplevel, in rightmost position), and the values of the \IdrisFunction{static} and \IdrisFunction{offsets} invariants.
-The two invariants are stored as implicit fields because their value is easily reconstructed by \idris{} using unification and so users do not need to spell them out explicitly.

 \ExecuteMetaData[Serialised/Desc.idr.tex]{constructor}